AdobeDocs/analytics.pt-BR/help/analyze/analysis-workspace/aw-limitations.md

 ## Componentes > Configurações de relatório

-* Algumas das configurações na página [!UICONTROL Configurações do relatório] não se aplicam.
-O Analysis Workspace usa somente as configurações [!UICONTROL Idioma/Moeda/Codificação] na parte inferior: [!UICONTROL Separador de milhares], [!UICONTROL Codificação do relatório agendado] e [!UICONTROL Caractere separador CSV].
+* Some of the settings on the [!UICONTROL Report Settings] page do not apply.
+A Analysis Workspace usa somente as [!UICONTROL Language/Currency/Encoding] configurações na parte inferior: [!UICONTROL Thousands separator], [!UICONTROL Scheduled Report Encoding]e [!UICONTROL CSV Separator Character].

 ## Attribution IQ

-* Não há suporte para subconjunto de métricas no [!UICONTROL Attribution IQ].
-Para obter uma lista completa, consulte as Perguntas frequentes sobre [Attribution IQ](/help/analyze/analysis-workspace/attribution-iq/attribution-faq.md).
+* A subset of metrics is not supported in [!UICONTROL Attribution IQ].
+Para obter uma lista completa, consulte as Perguntas frequentes sobre [Attribution IQ](c-panels/attribution/attribution-faq.md).